UK Stocks-Factors to watch on August 14

 LONDON, Aug 14 Britain's FTSE 100 index is seen opening

 flat to 1 point lower on Friday, according to financial bookmakers.
-Futures

-were up 0.2 percent ahead of the cash market open.
-For more on the
+For more on

 * The UK blue chip index closed down 2.86 points - flat in percentage terms